PHYS477677/abwoc/abwoc/README.md

 `xray_model.py` &mdash; train or evaluate a model using the given dataset, model structure, and checkpoints

-`visualization.py` &mdash; display solar images and show events at different scales
+`visualization.py` &mdash; display solar images at the desired resolution, and show events at different scales

 ### Sub-Directories
 #### data_loading